redneb/ghc-alt-libc/NOTES-musl.md

 ## Release notes

+ * For 8.2.1: Compiled against `musl-1.1.16` and `linux-headers-3.16` on a gentoo system.
+Depends on `libgmp.so.10` and `libncursesw.so.6`.
+The `--disable-ld-override` flag was used to configure the sources.
+The same flag should probably be used for installation too, i.e. `./configure --disable-ld-override --prefix=...`.
  * For 8.0.2: Compiled against `musl-1.1.15` and `linux-headers-3.16` on a gentoo system.
 Depends on `libgmp.so.10` and `libncursesw.so.6`.
  * For 8.0.1: Compiled against `musl-1.1.14` and `linux-headers-3.16` on a gentoo system.
 Depends on `libgmp.so.10` and `libncursesw.so.5`.
  * For 7.10.3: Compiled against `musl-1.1.12` and `linux-headers-3.1` on a gentoo system.
 Depends on `libgmp.so.10` and `libncursesw.so.5`.